edgarefigueroa/java-capstone/README.md

-# Note App
+# Recipe App
-Note App that handles the CRUD operations and database to persist your data, a server that will handle requests, RESTful API endpoints, a static HTML, CSS, JavaScript Frontend with simple login and registration functionality, and the ability to add, update and delete notes that are specific to the user who is currently logged in.
+Recipe App that handles the CRUD operations and database to persist your data, a server that will handle requests, RESTful API endpoints, a static HTML, CSS, JavaScript Frontend with simple login and registration functionality, and the ability to add, update and delete recipe cards that are specific to the user who is currently logged in.

 ### Built
 * Java